lukakostic/stak/README.md

 Language is optimized for simplicity of writing an interpreter for it, so the interpreter is quite short & simple and very easy to change / add features to.

-Interpreter is just a main.cpp file with ~ 300 lines of VERY commented code.

 You make all .stak files open with stak/debug/stak.exe so you can run them.